Get a mortgage

 Your employment status will also need to be taken into account.
 If you're applying for a mortgage as a self-employed person (for example, a locum or practice owner), you may be asked to supply additional documentation to prove your income and show that you can afford your monthly repayments.

 At Wesleyan Financial Services, we act as a mortgage broker with access to a number of professional mortgage lenders.
-See what we can do for you.

 Remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.

 As well as providing access to professional mortgages for doctors, Wesleyan Financial Services also manages your application.
 We liaise with the lender on your behalf for the best possible outcome.

 We’ll assign you a Specialist Financial Adviser who works specifically with hospital doctors and GPs.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.

 This means they can help the lender truly understand what you can afford to borrow in the long term.